 In March 2017, the Board approved the development of environmental review documents for the ADP.
-A draft Environmental Impact Report ("EIR") for the proposed project was subsequently released in the summer of 2018 for public review, as required under the California Environmental Quality Act.
+A draft Environmental Impact Report ("EIR") was subsequently released in the summer of 2018 for public review, as required under CEQA.
 The Authority received numerous comment letters, and between October 2018 and July 2019, the Authority participated in over 100 meetings with key stakeholders to further refine the proposed project and its associated environmental review documents.
-As result of this additional stakeholder engagement, the Authority recirculated a draft EIR in September 2019 for public review.
-Certification of the ADP's Final EIR and potential formal approval of the proposed project is expected to be considered by the Board in early 2020.
-If approved by the Board, the ADP will then undergo federal environmental review per the National Environmental Policy Act, with the FAA acting as the lead agency.
+As result of this additional stakeholder engagement, the Authority recirculated a new draft EIR with respect to the ADP in September 2019 for public review.
+On January 9, 2020, the Board certified the draft EIR released in September 2019 (the "Final ADP EIR") and formally approved the ADP.
+The ADP is currently undergoing federal environmental review pursuant to NEPA, with the FAA acting as the lead agency.
+The ADP also will require a Coastal Development Permit from the California Coastal Commission.

 The cornerstone of the ADP is the replacement of Terminal 1, which is over 50 years old, with a more modern, comfortable, and efficient terminal facility.
-As of the date of this Official Statement, the new terminal is expected to have 30 gates and be able to accommodate both narrow-body and wide-body aircraft.
-Under the EIR's "Environmentally Superior Alternative," the new Terminal 1 would be served by a dual-level curbside, a new close-in parking structure (currently planned with 5,500 spaces, which when combined with the parking spaces that will be lost as a result of the ADP, will add a total of approximately 650 new, permanent parking spaces at the Airport), and new entry and circulation roadways.
+As of the date of this Updated Official Statement, the new terminal is expected to have 30 gates and be able to accommodate both narrow-body and wide-body aircraft.
+The new Terminal 1 will be served by a dual-level curbside, a new close-in parking structure (currently planned with 5,500 spaces, which when combined with the parking spaces that will be lost as a result of the ADP, will add a total of approximately 650 new, permanent parking spaces at the Airport), and new entry and circulation roadways.
 Additional mobility-focused project components include new pedestrian and bicycle infrastructure, a dedicated airport shuttle service between the Old Town Transit Center and SDIA, and designation of a "transit-ready" area next to the proposed parking structure for a potential future connection to the region's fixed-rail system.
 Airfield improvements contemplated as part of the ADP include a new apron area for the new Terminal 1, a new full-length Taxiway A and reconfigured Remain Overnight aircraft parking positions.
 Another component contemplated to be part of the ADP includes the replacement of the Authority's existing administration building with a new facility to be located on the west side of the Airport.
 Overall, the Authority expects the ADP will add 11 net aircraft gates to SDIA (bringing the total gate count to 62), while creating enhanced non-airline revenue opportunities.